Syllabus Edition

 Louis Pasteur was a French scientist

-By 1861, Pasteur had developed Germ Theory which stated:
+By 1861, Pasteur's Germ Theory stated that:

 Air contains microbes

-Pasteur observed that microbes would not grow on sterilised matter which was left in an airtight container
+Microbes would not grow on sterilised matter which was left in an airtight container

 Examiner Tips and Tricks

-Pasteur's Influence in Britain
+Pasteur's influence in Britain

-Some scientists supported Pasteur’s ideas including:
+Some scientists supported Pasteur’s ideas

-Lister could not prove his theory as some microbes are good for example those in the gut
+Lister could not prove his theory, as some microbes are good, for example, those in the gut

 John Tyndall linked the discovery of particles in the air to Germ Theory